atulrathodc/react/README.md

 # react
 (should have node v10.0 or above in system)

-        run cammands at folder location:
+        run commands at folder location:

         1. npm install